cubehouse/themeparks/README.md

 Themeparks also supports the standard NODE_DEBUG environment variable.

-    NODE_DEBUG=themeparks mocha
+    NODE_DEBUG=themeparks npm run testonline

 Environment variables can be combined:

-    NODE_DEBUG=themeparks PARKID=UniversalStudiosFlorida mocha
+    NODE_DEBUG=themeparks PARKID=UniversalStudiosFlorida npm run testonline

-## Contributing
+### Contributing

-Each park inherits it's core logic from parkBase.js.
+Each park inherits it's core logic from lib/Park.js.

 For each set of parks, a base object should be made with all the core logic for that API/park group.

 Then, for each park, a basic shell object should be implemented that just configures the park's base object (and overrides anything in unusual setups).

-Throughout the API, please make use of the Dbg function so parks are easy to maintain if APIs change.
+Throughout the API, please make use of the this.Log() function so debugging parks when things break is easier.

 Please raise issues and make pull requests with new features :)

-## Code Style

-    // TODO - define variable naming standard etc.

-I recommended the [Visual Studio Code IDE](https://code.visualstudio.com/) with the [Beautify Plugin](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) for consistency.
-The project is configured to beautify each file on save when this plugin is present.
+See full contribution guide at [Themeparks Contribution Guide](https://github.com/cubehouse/themeparks/wiki/Contributing).

+A rough guide for adding new parks is also available at [Adding New Parks to the ThemeParks API](https://github.com/cubehouse/themeparks/wiki/Adding-New-Parks).

-# People using themeparks
+## People using themeparks

 If you're using themeparks for a project, please let me know!
 I'd love to see what people are doing!